BikeBeamer/BikeBeamer/README.md

 ## How to build it

-In order to create a device able to produce such wonderful visuals, you only need rather common components (an ESP32, some LED strips, an IMU and ome sort of power supply), but their combination results in this really special outcome.
-Everything is based on a custom PCB onto which all of the other components are soldered and which is then encased in a 3D print.
+In order to create a device able to produce such wonderful visuals, you only need rather common components (an ESP32, some LED strips, an IMU and some sort of power supply), but their combination results in this really special outcome.
+Everything is based on a custom PCB onto which all of the other components are soldered and which is then encased in 3D printed parts.
 Here's what the finished outcome should look like:

 ![Loose boards front](loose-front.jpeg)